-As the fashion industry (and the world, at large) wrangles with even the earliest implications of a Donald Trump presidency, particularly the recently-enacted travel ban, Opening Ceremony put forth a bold statement by way of its Spring 2017 collection, which made its debut as part of a collaboration with the New York City Ballet.
+As the fashion industry (and the world, at large) wrangles with even the earliest implications of a Donald Trump presidency, particularly the recently-enacted travel ban, fashion is reacting.
+Opening Ceremony, for instance, put forth a bold statement by way of its Spring 2017 collection, which made its debut as part of a collaboration with the New York City Ballet.
 Dancers took to the stage wearing graphic tees that read, "Defy," "Protest," "Unite," and "Fight," as well as other Opening Ceremony pieces inspired by 19th century photographs of Ellis Island.

 A press release from the New York-based brand/retailer, which is under the creative control of Carol Lim and Humberto Leon – the latter of which has been a very vocal opponent against Trump, including speaking out against dressing First Lady Melania Trump – states that the collection's point of reference "is a meditation on the American melting pot where individuals from diverse backgrounds crossed paths."